react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-actions.md

 `StackActions` is an object containing methods for generating actions specific to stack-based navigators.
 Its methods expand upon the actions available in [`CommonActions`](navigation-actions.md).

+For screens inside a [Stack Navigator](stack-navigator.md) or [Native Stack Navigator](native-stack-navigator.md), all stack actions are available as methods on the `navigation` object.

 The following actions are supported:

 ## replace